Richok22/inventory_cef/README.md

-# INVENTORY FOR DM SERVER // Made by my Richok
+# INVENTORY FOR DM SERVER // Made by me Richok

 ## Project setup
 ```